AdobeDocs/campaign-web.en/help/v8/audience/create-audience.md

 >[!CONTEXTUALHELP]
 >id="acw_audiences_create_settings"
 >title="Audience settings"
->abstract="Enter the name of the audience and additional options."
+>abstract="Enter the name of the audience and additional options, then click the **Create Audience** button."

 Campaign Web allows you to create workflows where you can combine existing audiences into a visual canvas.
 By incorporating various workflow activities such as **Split** or **Exclude**, you can generate new and refined audiences.